DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

-* **Project inception and Vision**
-* Kanban (not Scrum)
-* Team Kickoff
-* Assumptions, Hypotheses
-* Design Studio and Prototype as Initial MVP
-* DevOps and Team Provisioning
-* Development Workflow with Everything in Code
-* DevOps, Server Provisioning and Deployment

-* Project inception and Vision
 * **Kanban (not Scrum)**
+* Project Inception and Vision
 * Team Kickoff
 * Assumptions, Hypotheses
 * Design Studio and Prototype as Initial MVP